sch3fr/StudyDump/JOURNAL.md

 I was at school whole day and cam back home tiread af, but luckily we did some coding at school.
 I'm actually proud of the code I wrote there :).
 I'm really glad I did this challenge over summer break, since it helped me to practice and remember all I learned.
 ## 30-SEP-21
 School was much better today.
 Plus I got to do some coding on a bus home.
 There is nothing as Chad-like as typing while looking out of the window.
+## 1-OCT-21
+I was so tired when I got back from school...
+I pushed something onto github, but it wasn't much.
+## 3-OCT-21
+Crap I completely forgot to code yesterday.
+I was so tired from all the school work that I focused on enjoying myslef and resting the whole day that I forgot to code.
+I'm kinda mad at myslef, but then again, what can I do other than finish the challenge with one day break.